 How to Make Easy DIY Gnomes

 This seems to be the year of the GNOME.
 They are everywhere you turn, and they are in every size, every shape, and every style!
 Inspired by all the cuteness, my girlfriend, Ruth made these adorable versions to utilize her Mom’s stash of recycled wool sweaters.
 I think they are irresistible and like dolls, connect to each of us differently.
 Come along for today’s creative challenge, as I show how to make these easy DIY gnomes.

 DIY Gnome Ideas and Designs

-Whatever design you prefer, Scandinavian, Viking, nordic, garden, country, holiday, or tree, nurse or graduation gnome, etc.; there is probably one for you.
+Whatever design you prefer, Scandinavian, Viking, nordic, garden, country, holiday, or tree, nurse or graduation gnome, etc.; there is probably a gnome style for you.

 By adjusting the color palette, the fabrics, and changing up the props, your gnome takes on a whole new look.
 For example, try a brighter colored outfit and include tiny birds, flowers, or a fishing pole and you have Spring or Summer gnome.

-Similarly, you can create gnomes for holidays, beyond Christmas.
+Similarly, you can create gnomes for all the holidays.
 For instance, use lots of pink and red, with tiny hearts for Valentine’s Day and a green and orange scheme with shamrocks for St. Patrick’s Day.
 Do a pastel color palette, with eggs and a basket for Easter.
 After that Halloween, with tiny pumpkins, brooms, spiders, and bats.
 The possibilities are endless!

 Are you ready to make one yourself?
 Keep reading and I will show you how.